2021 Kansas State Wildcats football team: Iowa State

 The 2021 annual rivalry known as "Farmageddon" began with Kansas State winning 15 of the last 16 games played in Manhattan, but the pattern failed to hold as Iowa State outperformed Kansas State on the field and on the scoreboard.
-Kansas State failed to score in the second and third quarter, and only managed 20 points to Iowa State's consisten performance to tack up a total of 33.
+Kansas State failed to score in the second and third quarter, and only managed 20 points to Iowa State's consistent performance to tack up a total of 33.